Abstract

 I shall begin by describing two characters familiar to most educators, whom I will name "Instrumentalist" and "Facilitator."
 "Instrumentalist" is a school superintendent.
 She has learned to think of administration as an applied social science.
 She has a picture of social science research as a tool that informs her of the consequences of her actions, but one which sheds little light on what goals are worthy of pursuit.
 She thinks of goals as private and subjective.
 Sometimes (when she is talking to parents, for example) she calls goals "values," and sometimes (at professional meetings) she calls them "preferences."

-"Instrumentalist" believes that one can’t be right or wrong about preferences.
+"Instrumentalist" believes that one cant be right or wrong about preferences.
 However, she gives them moral force in that she believes that people have a right to want what they want (see Monk, 1990, p.
 15).
 This being so, "Instrumentalist" sees the process of formulating goals for her school as one of democratically aggregating preferences.
 She is not much impressed with philosophical attempts to delineate the character of a good education.
-She has the liberal’s and the economist’s disdain for philosopher kings.
+She has the liberals and the economists disdain for philosopher kings.
 Nevertheless, wants and needs can be assessed and aggregated.
 "Instrumentalist" thinks of her task as finding effective and efficient ways to maximize a mix of preferences that are democratically, rather than professionally, legitimated.

 But how does morality fit in?
-Generally, it doesn’t.
+Generally, it doesnt.
 "Instrumentalist" typically proceeds by seeking a course of action that she believes is an efficient means to a legitimate end.
 Occasionally, however, what seems most efficient seems objectionable for moral reasons.
 The most efficient action might require that she coerce someone, be undemocratic, or be devious.
-One shouldn’t be coercive, undemocratic or devious.
-Thus "Instrumentalist" isn’t opposed to morality, but her picture of morality assigns it the role of establishing boundary conditions on efficient action.
+One shouldnt be coercive, undemocratic or devious.
+Thus "Instrumentalist" isnt opposed to morality, but her picture of morality assigns it the role of establishing boundary conditions on efficient action.

 "Facilitator," on the other hand, is a teacher of English and social studies.
 He wants his students to become good citizens, to have an appreciation for good literature, and to be able to write a coherent sentence.
-"Morality" is not a term in "Facilitator’s" working lexicon, although "values" is.
+"Morality" is not a term in "Facilitators" working lexicon, although "values" is.
 "Facilitator" is eager for his students to have "good values."
 He thinks of morality in disapproving terms.
 Morality is something people talk about when they object to young people reading some good adolescent books or when they want abstinence taught in sex education.
 It is a tool of censors and prudes.
 Values, "Facilitator" thinks, should be self-chosen.
 Teachers may help simply by generating class discussions that assist students in becoming more aware of options, their own preferences, and the consequences of their choices.

 The ideas of these two people are not only about morality, they are also moral views in themselves.
 While "Instrumentalist" and "Facilitator" seek to avoid promoting their own picture of a good life or a good education, both have a deeply moral view of goal formation and decision making.
 It is a significant fact about their views that they are associated with moral languages that have emerged in different professional communities.
-"Instrumentalist’s" language is that of economists and organizational theorists.
-"Facilitator’s" is that of client centered therapy.
+"Instrumentalists" language is that of economists and organizational theorists.
+"Facilitators" is that of client centered therapy.
 That their respective approaches emphasize legitimate goals and decision making processes is a significant feature of their view of morality, one which suggests that their concepts of morality are variants of ideas with deep roots in modernity.

 These two pictures, while they may differ in emphasis, share much.
 Both "Facilitator" and "Instrumentalist" employ a vocabulary that assumes that values are such things as likes, tastes, preferences, wants, and personal desires.
 They exist in the mind, not the world.
 They can be legitimate or authentic, but not true.
 They are non-cognitive.
 They seem not to be the result of socialization.
 They are how we feel about or respond to states of affairs.

 There is a hint of the Kantian distinction between the right and the good in their thinking, especially that of "Instrumentalist."
 The good is about our preferences.
 The right has to do with rules regulating actions.
 "Facilitator" is confused about this.
 There seem to be just values.
 Sometimes "Facilitator" has trouble noticing the differences between statements such as, "Pickles are better than olives" and "Murder is wrong," since they are equally statements of values.
 But "Facilitator" often (inconsistently) hopes that his students will choose good values.
 He seems to think this means that regardless of what they themselves want, they should respect the rights of others.
 Both "Instrumentalist" and "Facilitator" think that people have a right to their own preferences or values.
 "Facilitator" is insistent on this.
 There are self-chosen values and imposed ones, but only the former are legitimate.
-This commitment and "Facilitator’s" tendency to use the word "values" for everything is one reason why "Facilitator" has a lot of trouble in thinking through the idea of what constitutes a good value.
+This commitment and "Facilitators" tendency to use the word "values" for everything is one reason why "Facilitator" has a lot of trouble in thinking through the idea of what constitutes a good value.
 "Instrumentalist" is clear that people do not have a right to do whatever they want.
 Still, their preferences are their own business.
-Thus, while "Facilitator’s" vocabulary is less nuanced than "Instrumentalist’s," his usage suggests that the underlying conceptual framework is quite similar.
+Thus, while "Facilitators" vocabulary is less nuanced than "Instrumentalists," his usage suggests that the underlying conceptual framework is quite similar.
 Both hint at what, in other circles, would be called procedural or deontological liberalism, although neither has gotten it quite right.

 Finally, it is significant that neither "Instrumentalist" nor "Facilitator" is able to speak an extensive "communal" language about morality.
 In both cases, goals are subjective states of individuals.
 Institutional goals, when we must have them, are achieved by aggregating these individual preferences.
 "Facilitator" is almost entirely unable to conceive of a common good or the public interest.
-"Instrumentalist" has both the economist’s and the Kantian’s vocabulary for this.
+"Instrumentalist" has both the economists and the Kantians vocabulary for this.
 There are thus public goods, those not efficiently served by markets, and moral principles that restrain actions.
 However, neither "Instrumentalist" nor "Facilitator" has any sense of their school as a "constitutive community"- a community whose "form of life" defines the good and shapes personal identity for its members (cf. Sandel, 1982).
-In neither case could discovering one’s good mean more than introspectively discovering it or performing some calculation to achieve an optimal mix of tastes.
-One could not discover one’s good by unpacking the content of a commitment or exploring the wisdom of a shared community.
+In neither case could discovering ones good mean more than introspectively discovering it or performing some calculation to achieve an optimal mix of tastes.
+One could not discover ones good by unpacking the content of a commitment or exploring the wisdom of a shared community.
 Nor is morality seen as discursive or dialogical.
 There need not even be shared purposes so long as the aggregation of preferences is capable of rationalizing a coherent educational strategy.

 Of course, like many educators, "Instrumentalist" and "Facilitator" may each wax eloquent about making their schools into communities.
 But they will explicate this in a way that does not reduce their individualism about educational goals.
-They may hope to persuade their students and teachers to care for one another, but they don’t have a communal language that is grounded in a shared vision of the educational goods that their profession is intended to promote.
+They may hope to persuade their students and teachers to care for one another, but they dont have a communal language that is grounded in a shared vision of the educational goods that their profession is intended to promote.

 There is some irony in this.
 The moral dialects spoken by "Instrumentalist" and "Facilitator" were acquired by their being initiated into the language of a professional community.
 Their moral vocabulary bespeaks their professional socialization.
 However, since the moral language they have learned has no way to say this- at least about their "values"- this fact may be hidden from them.

 Let me use Alasdair MacIntyre (1984; 1988) to suggest one picture of the features of a communal language.
 For MacIntyre, communities are built around shared practices and shared moral traditions.
 Practices are complex activities to which certain shared goods are internal.
 Practices are associated with certain virtues that are required for the realization of the goods of the practices themselves.
 The goods of practices are, in turn, judged through the perspective of moral traditions that MacIntyre describes as ongoing conversations rooted in shared convictions.
-Among the features that make this a communal outlook are the depiction of tradition as a conversation among group members, the capacity to reference membership as relevant to discovering one’s good, the importance of membership to personal identity, the depiction of virtues as characteristics people need in order to pursue shared goods, and, especially, the recognition that having or understanding ethical arguments often depends on initiation into some community (see Strike, 1995).
+Among the features that make this a communal outlook are the depiction of tradition as a conversation among group members, the capacity to reference membership as relevant to discovering ones good, the importance of membership to personal identity, the depiction of virtues as characteristics people need in order to pursue shared goods, and, especially, the recognition that having or understanding ethical arguments often depends on initiation into some community (see Strike, 1995).

-By contrast, what it means for education to lack a communal ethical language can be illustrated by an irony of "Facilitator’s" teaching.
+By contrast, what it means for education to lack a communal ethical language can be illustrated by an irony of "Facilitators" teaching.
 "Facilitator," as I have described him, wants his students to come to have an appreciation of good literature.
 But he also tells a story about values in which values are private preferences.
 He believes that students should make their own choices about values.
 These two aspects of his teaching are at odds.

 Suppose that "Facilitator" is teaching a lesson on poetry.
 He wants his students to come to appreciate the beauty of the language and its capacity to reveal experience and expand insight.
 One student in his class, however- Fred- takes an instrumental view of poetry.
 Perhaps Fred wishes to use poetry to impress girls, or he dreams of a lucrative job writing greeting cards.
-Thus when "Facilitator" wishes to analyze the complexity of a poem, Fred objects, "But this is too complicated to impress Suzie," or "It isn’t nearly schmaltzy enough for Hallmark."
+Thus when "Facilitator" wishes to analyze the complexity of a poem, Fred objects, "But this is too complicated to impress Suzie," or "It isnt nearly schmaltzy enough for Hallmark."
 How is a teacher to respond?

-Neither "Instrumentalist" nor "Facilitator" has much to say about Fred’s impoverished view of poetry.
+Neither "Instrumentalist" nor "Facilitator" has much to say about Freds impoverished view of poetry.
 It is difficult to see that either "Instrumentalist" or "Facilitator" could have a reason to believe Fred mistaken.
 That his preferences pervert those goods internal to poetry counts for nothing within the moral language games of "Instrumentalist" and "Facilitator," respectively.
 Within a more communal language game, however, there is much to say to Fred.
 One can try to help Fred see what others see in poetry- to help him experience the language as poets do and through it the world, indeed to initiate Fred into the tradition of poetry and the community of poets or poetry lovers.
 To do this is to see poetry as a practice with certain goods internal to it and Fred as a potential initiate whose life may be improved by his discovery of these goods and thus whose current stance towards poetry needs repair.
 A more communal language is required in order for us to see that Fred is mistaken about poetry.

 Such a stance would require "Facilitator" to see himself as a member of a community that functions as custodian and teacher of the practices and goods that the community holds dear.
 To take this stance would be to understand why Fred, who has treated poetry as having a purely instrumental connection to lust and greed, has not yet gotten the point of poetry.
 Fred has asked "Facilitator" to take a stance towards poetry that would be analogous to that of a lawyer who uses the most devious tactics to free the guiltiest of criminals, or a physician who would be willing to inflict modest damage on his patients so that they could avoid military service or collect insurance claims.
 Such activities turn law and medicine away from the goods internal to their practice, which are justice and health, respectively.
 But the moral languages of "Facilitator" and of "Instrumentalist" do not allow them to see the subject matters taught in schools as practices with their own internal goods.
 Nor do their moral languages allow them to see teachers as members of communities that exist to pursue these practices and to initiate novices into them.